Rising CEO confidence in economy, but plenty of worries in Davos

 By Ben Hirschler

-DAVOS, Switzerland Business leaders gathering for their annual high-profile networking forum in Davos are feeling a bit better about their companies' prospects and a lot more so about the broader economic outlook.
+DAVOS, Switzerland, Jan 21 Business leaders gathering for their annual high-profile networking forum in Davos are feeling a bit better about their companies' prospects and a lot more so about the broader economic outlook.

 But they still have a long list of worries.